 Your membership of The Institute of Customer Service is a valuable resource that can help you deal with current challenges and prepare for the future.
 We’ve set out some of the practical ways your Institute membership can offer immediate and help.

-1) Maximise your relationship with your Client Relationship Director
+1) Maximise your relationship with your Client Development Director

 Your CRD can offer practical help and support in the following ways: